Crested myna: Taxonomy

 "crested" or "plumed".
-The crested myna is now placed in the genus Acridotheres that was introduced in 1816 by the French ornithologist Louis Jean Pierre Vieillot.
+The crested myna is now placed in the genus Acridotheres that was introduced in 1816 by the French ornithologist Louis Pierre Vieillot.
 It was previously placed in the genus Aethiospar, which included the mynas that had a fully feathered or tufted face.
 Acridotheres was formerly the group of bare-skin faced mynas.
 Now, the two genera form a new group that keeps the name Acridotheres.